brahminisompalli5611-cmd/CODEVEDX/Todo-App/README.md

 # Todo App

+A responsive Todo Application built using HTML, CSS and JavaScript.
-Task 1 for CodeVedX Frontend Development Internship.
+Developed as part of the CodeVedX Frontend Development Internship.

 ## Features
 - Add Task